echo2echo/passwordGenerator/README.md

 $ wget -qO - https://joelrader.net/cgi-bin/passgen/?length=64

 If running the code on your own machine you may need to install Crypt::RandPasswd with cpan ( cpan -i Crypt::RandPasswd ) or ( cpanm  Crypt::RandPasswd ) and the CGI perl module too.

-If you try a length over 1024 you'll get a friendly error message asking you to try again with a smaller length.
+If you try generating a password with a length over 1024 you'll get a friendly error message asking you to try again with a smaller length.
 Your performance may vary depending on the hardware you have serving this script.